-(i) Hold a certification as a Fire Inspector II; and
+(i) Hold a certification as a NFPA Fire Inspector II; and

-(ii) Successfully complete a Department approved Task Book.
+(ii) Successfully complete a Department-approved task book.

 (D) Task books must be monitored by a Field Training Officer approved by the Department.
-The Field Training Officer must be certified at or above the level being monitored and have at least five (5) years inspection experience.
+The Field Training Officer must be certified at or above the level being monitored and have at least five years inspection experience.
 The Department may approve other Field Training Officers with equivalent training, education and experience as determined by designated Department staff.

-(h) The provisions of the NFPA Standard No. 1033, Edition of (2009), entitled "Professional Qualifications for Fire Investigator" are adopted subject to the following definitions and requirements:
+(f) The provisions of the NFPA Standard No. 1033, Edition of (2009), entitled "Professional Qualifications for Fire Investigator" are adopted subject to the following definitions and requirements:

-(A) An individual must successfully complete a Department approved Task Book before the Department will administer a written examination for the Fire Investigator certification level.
+(A) An individual must successfully complete a Departmentapproved task book before the Department will administer a written examination for the Fire Investigator certification level.
 Exception: Anyone holding a valid IAAI Fire Investigator Certification, National Association of Fire Investigators (NAFI) certification, or Certified Fire Explosion Investigators (CFEI) certification is exempt from taking the Department's Fire Investigator written exam.

-(B) A Department approved Field Training Officer must monitor the completion of a Task Book.
+(B) A Department approved Field Training Officer must monitor the completion of a task book.
 The Field Training Officer must be certified at or above the level being monitored and have at least five (5) years fire investigation experience.
-Exception: The Department may approve a Field Training Officers with equivalent training, education and experience.
+Exception: The Department may approve Field Training Officers with equivalent training, education and experience.

-(i) The provisions of the NFPA Standard No. 1035, Edition of 2000, entitled "Professional Qualifications for Public Fire and Life Safety Educator" are adopted subject to the following definitions and modifications:
+(g) The provisions of the NFPA Standard No. 1035, Edition of 2000, entitled "Professional Qualifications for Public Fire and Life Safety Educator" are adopted subject to the following definitions and modifications:

-(A) Chapter 6 (Six) "Juvenile Firesetter Intervention Specialist I" and Chapter 7 (Seven) "Juvenile Firesetter Intervention Specialist II," Oregon-amended, shall be adopted with the following changes:
+(A) Chapter 6 (Six) "Juvenile Firesetter Intervention Specialist I" and Chapter 7 (Seven) "Juvenile Firesetter Intervention Specialist II," Oregon-amended, will be adopted with the following changes: